Alumni Services Listing

 Subscription-Based & Additional Online Job Postings Resources

-OCPD has arranged for alumni access to various subscription-based online job-search resources that can be accessed by using the hyperlinks, usernames, and passwords located on the homepage of your CareerLink account.
-Additional sector-specific job-search resources are located and linked throughout the relevant 'Resources' and 'Employment Sectors' sections on the OCPD website.
+Alumni have access to various subscription-based online job-search resources through the hyperlinks, usernames, and passwords located on the homepage of your CareerLink account.
+Additional sector-specific job-search resources are located and linked throughout this website.

 Job Exchange Bulletins